 Zero-Party Data: How 3 Brilliant B2B Brands Approached it

-In this guide, we’ll demystify what zero-party data is, why it matters, and how three companies approach their strategy in today’s world of personalization.
+In this guide, we’ll demystify what zero-party data is, why it matters, and how three B2B companies approach their zero-party data collection strategy in today’s world of personalization.

 What is Zero-Party Data?

-Zero-party data, also known as customer-first data, refers to data that customers eagerly share about themselves through surveys, quizzes, pop-ups, and DMs on social media platforms.
+Zero-party data (also known as customer-first data) is data customers directly and voluntarily share about themselves through sources like quizzes, website pop-ups, and DMs on social media platforms.

 Common examples of zero-party data include: